Juan Guaidó: Activism

-Venezuelan National Assembly
+National Assembly

 In the 2010 Venezuelan parliamentary election, Guaidó was elected as an alternate national deputy.
 He was one of several politicians who went on a hunger strike to demand parliamentary elections in 2015 and was elected to a full-seat in the National Assembly in the 2015 elections with 26% of the vote.
 Vargas, an impoverished area, was home to many state-run companies that employed the majority of the population; until Guaidó's 2015 election, chavista candidates had run unchallenged.

 In 2017, he was named head of the Comptroller's Commission of the National Assembly and in 2018, he was named head of the legislature's opposition.
 He contributed to research at the University of Arizona, giving testimony to analysts on the working conditions of Latin American politicians and, specifically, institutional crisis and political change.

 In the National Assembly, Guaidó investigated corruption cases involving the Maduro administration, and worked with independent organizations to recover money allegedly stolen from the Venezuelan public.
 He participated in the 2017 Venezuelan protests, where one time security forces fractured his arm and he was shot with rubber bullets, which he has stated left scars on his neck.
 In January 2018 he was sworn in as the Leader of the Majority in the National Assembly.
-He spoke at the Latin American Peace Summit held in Brazil at the start of August 2018, representing Venezuela.